aallam/ulid4d/README.md

 ## License

-ulid4d is an open-sourced software licensed under the [MIT license](LICENSE.md).
+ulid4d is an open-sourced software licensed under the [BSD 3-clause license](LICENSE).